nonohuff/FWDD/README.md

 # FWDD
 FWDD (Finite Width Dynamical Decoupling) implements Dynamical Decoupling considering the effects of FInite Pulse Widths.
-All times in this code assume microseconds $(\mu s)$.
-So, if you specify a variable that has units of time, please ensure that they are in microseconds $(\mu s)$.
-You can convert results after computation.
+All times in the tutorials use microseconds $(\mu s)$.

 # Coherence-Noise Relationship